-Our top-ranked legal team has years of experience advocating for accident victims.
+Our top-ranked legal team has years of experience advocating for accident victims of truck accidents, wrongful death claims, uber accidents in Kansas city, slip and fall cases, motorcycle injuries, and more.
 We’ve proven ourselves time and again–we’ve recovered over $60 million in settlements and verdicts for satisfied clients.

-How Bradley Law Can Help After a Workplace Accident in Kansas City
+How Bradley Law Personal Injury Lawyers Can Help After a Workplace Accident in Kansas City

 Getting hurt on the job can be a huge setback.
 You shouldn’t have to worry about money when you’re struggling with a painful workplace injury.
 Fortunately, you have options–but it isn’t always easy to get the full amount you deserve.

 Your choice of lawyer can make all the difference in the world.
 When choosing a lawyer after a work accident, you need someone with both personal injury and workers’ compensation experience.
-At Bradley Law, we have years of experience handling complex injury cases.
+At Bradley Law Personal Injury Lawyers, we have years of experience handling complex injury cases.
 Our lawyers in Kansas City have been recognized as Top 100 Trial Lawyers and have recovered some of the largest settlements and verdicts in the state.

 Hiring our Kansas City personal injury lawyers means you’ll have an advocate to: